 - Lactose permease.
 Lactose permease is a cytoplasmic membrane protein involved in the transport of lactose from the environment into the cytoplasm of the E. coli cell.

 - Beta (β)-galactosidase. β-galactosidase cleaves the lactose imported by lactose permease, producing the monosaccharides galactose and glucose.
 Galactose and glucose can then be metabolized by the E. coli cell to produce energy. β-galactosidase also catalyzes a side reaction that converts lactose into the effector molecule allolactose.
-Importantly, allolactose is one of the two inducers for the lac operon; allolactose binds to the lac repressor protein and releases the repressor from the DNA (see below).
+Importantly, allolactose is one of the two inducers for the lac operon; allolactose binds to the lac repressor protein and releases the repressor protein from the DNA (see below).

 - What are the functions of the three bacterial enzymes involved in lactose breakdown?